 It’s been nearly 30 years since the manga series Battle Angel Alita came onto the scene in 1990, but Yukito Kishiro’s dystopian masterpiece has stood the test of time.
 It’s simultaneously a callback to the retrofuturistic cyborg films of yesteryear and a still-fresh story whose relevance has only increased over the years.
-The series is all set to get the live-action movie treatment in 2018, and in honor of the upcoming film, the series is getting a digital exclusive release with an all-new translation—the first three volumes of which are out now.
+The series is all set to get the live-action movie treatment, and in honor of the upcoming film, the series is getting a digital exclusive release with an all-new translation—the first three volumes of which are out now.
 If there’s one area where my knowledge of anime and manga is lacking, it’s the older stuff, so I was excited to see what it had in store.

 The story begins with Ido, a skilled cybermedic who, while searching through a junk heap for spare parts, stumbles upon a partially intact cyborg girl whose memories have been miraculously preserved.
 Only her battered head and chest remain, but as soon as Ido wakes her up, he’s determined to restore her to life (and limb).
 He soon finds that the cyborg girl can’t remember anything about her past, including her own name; he christens her Alita, the name of his recently deceased cat.
 He starts scavenging for cyborg parts, and before long, he’s built her an entirely new body.